Alumni Programs and Support

 Tuesday Night Ask It Basket

 After a brief hiatus, High Watch has decided to make the Tuesday Night Ask It Basket meeting open to the public again!
 This means that anyone with a desire to stop drinking can attend and it is not limited to just guests and alumni.
+Alumni can participate after 30 days.
 Join us every Tuesday evening from 7:30pm to 8:30pm for a speaker meeting followed by open discussion.
 This meeting offers the unique opportunity to anonymously ask the guest speaker questions pertaining to their story and recovery.

 Attending new AA meetings fresh out of treatment can sometimes feel intimidating and scary so this is also an opportunity to bridge the gap between your stay at High Watch and the world of Alcoholics Anonymous.
 It’s quite empowering to attend a meeting on the Hill of Hope followed by getting in your car to go home as opposed to heading back to your dorm.